-Recruitment and informational sessions for the HMPP program begin January 2023.
+Recruitment and informational sessions for the HMPP program begin in January.
 Students accepted to the program will be notified by July 1st. if they have been accepted to the Human Movement Pathway Program.

-To be eligible to apply to the HMPP in Spring 2022, students should plan to:
+To be eligible to apply to the HMPP in the Spring semester, students should plan to:

 - Maintain a minimum overall GPA of 3.0